atas76/openengine/docs/EventData_FormatNotes.md

 * 2.0: Add pitch positions

+Elements:

+* 0.0.x: actions, pitch positions, phases
+* 1.0: phases
+* 2.0: phases, pitch positions

 # ttn - Tactical Tracking Notation (11/21 - 05/23)

-The first attempt to include tactical positions in transitions.
+The first attempt to include tactical positions in state transitions.
 Since we need to use tactics as input to the simulator, this is an important element, but also the most complex.

+Elements: actions, pitch positions, phases, tactical positions

 # fmx - Flow matrix 2.0 (01/23 - 05/23)